xescugc/qid/docs/documentation.md

 Another usecase for the Variables is to pass secrets to the Pipeline.
 On the future I may implement a dedicated element [`secret_type` and `secret`](https://github.com/xescugc/qid/issues/12) that would make it more simpler and declarative to use secrets.

-When creating a Pipeline, one of the options is the `vars` which is a JSON withe the overwrited values of the Variables
+When creating a Pipeline, one of the options is the `vars` which is a JSON withe the overwrite values of the Variables

 Variables are used like:
 * `attribute = var.my_var`